scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 * Why we could not just use RPKI 9that we use for origin validation) This makes the SCION CP-PKI distinct from other PKIs (i.e. web PKI, RPKI), that either have a single root of trust root (monopoly model), or rely on a plethora of roots of trust (oligopoly model) leading to a trust architecture that supports meaningful trust roots in a global environment with inherently distrustful entities.

+*  Absence of Kill Switches
+Monopolistic trust root architectures such as DNSSEC and RPKI/BGPsec en- able entities in possession of private keys to shut down portions of the names- pace controlled by those keys.
+The introduction of these kill switches into DNS and BGP has created skepticism and concern over the potential outages that could arise should private keys be misused or fall into the wrong hands [441].

 ### Issues with RPKI and BGPsec